 The role of a PCSO is both a varied and a demanding one.
-Each day brings new challenges, from engaging with the community to dealing with anti-social behavior, PCSOs will provide support to the frontline.
+Each day brings new challenges, from engaging with the community to dealing with anti-social behaviour, PCSOs will provide support to the frontline.
 It is essential that you have the drive and desire to make a difference.

 As a PCSO, one of your key activities will be to engage with the local community to provide reassurance and to work with the local community to tackle issues of local concern.